 The walk-through audit is the free option provided by Comfort Systems and Minnesota Power.
 This is just a walk through your home to look at things like insulation, windows, doors, heating and water heating, etc. Then we provide a report that shows your energy use and recommendations for a number of different energy improvements, including the estimated costs and savings for each improvement.
 Also included with the audit are some free direct installs like LED bulbs, low flow aerators, and a few other devices.
 This audit takes about two hours to complete.

 The Advanced Home Energy Audit is similar to the walk-through, but also includes a blower door test and infrared imaging.
 The blower door test shows how leaky or tight your home is, and can help to determine whether you need to do any air sealing.
 Or, if your home is too tight, then ventilation is something that would be needed to control air quality in the home.
 The infrared camera is also used with the blower door test to walk around the home and find any major air infiltration to the home as well as any uninsulated spots, and is also included in the report with images and a brief description.
 This audit takes about four hours to complete.
-This audit does cost $325, but rebates from MN Power of $100 and Comfort Systems of $150 bring the cost down to $75.

 Giving Comfort at Home weatherization is where Ecolibrium3 staff and volunteers focus on air sealing and insulation opportunities identified during the Advanced Home Energy Audit.
 This is more of a minor weatherization where we focus on things like window kits, insulating rim joists, door weather-stripping, and other sources of air infiltration into the home.
 We also replace most light bulbs in the home with LED bulbs.